The Leadership of a Bad Brother – Number 2

-The wicked leader is virtually always in the wrong and thus becomes a post-modernist of sorts to protect him or herself.
-When found guilty of senselessness or grievous wrongdoing under the a priori rules of truth and verification, the best response by the leader is that the “truth is relative” [usually with a smile of impunity].
-There is nothing relative about his power or the money she collects from subjects and on their behalf.
-But this ‘relative leader’ magically becomes a rigorous mono-linear truth upholder even when there is none to decide with, in situations where he is witch-hunting or scapegoating someone.
-In the hands of a bad leader truth and untruth have equal status, relevance and usefulness.–08/07/2016
+The wicked leader is always in the wrong and thus becomes a post-modernist of sorts to protect him or herself.
+Found guilty of senselessness or grievous wrongdoing under the a priori rule of truth and verification.
+The best response by the leader is that the “truth is relative” (the usual smile of impunity).
+There is nothing relative to his power or the money she collects from subjects and on their behalf.
+But this ‘relative leader’ magically becomes a rigorous mono-linear truth upholder.
+Even when there is none to decide with in situations where he is witch-hunting or scapegoating someone.
+In the hands of a bad leader, truth and untruth have equal status, relevance, and usefulness.–08/07/2016.

-When ‘daybreak’ comes too early, it finishes off corrupt leadership decisively.
-Countless scandals, exposes, whistleblowing, confessions, and scoops all hit malignant governors just like midday happening just a few minutes at midnight in the tropics.
-Evil thrives best in darkness, secrecy or obscurity up till that time when the full glares of widespread scrutiny and exposure shine unobstructed upon it much better than torrential rainfall could.
-When daybreak comes early, the hiding places of the tyrant fast enough.
+When ‘daybreak’ comes too early, it finishes corrupt leadership decisively.
+Countless scandals, exposes, whistleblowing, confessions, and scoops all hit malignant governors just like midday.
+Happening just a few minutes at midnight in the tropics.
+Evil thrives best in darkness, secrecy, or obscurity.
+Well, up till that time, when the full glares of widespread scrutiny and exposure shine without obstruction upon it.
+It shines much better than torrential rainfall could.
+When daybreak comes early, it cannot reach the hiding places of the tyrant fast enough.
 It catches the Bad Brother unawares.

-Perhaps the best way to understand bad leadership is to study its quest for the centralisation of power as seen within voluntary, non-governmental organisations.
-As new chapters start to spring up in emulation of the founding chapter and membership expands mostly because of the ‘live and let live’ ‘normative’ intentions/activities as seen by the public, these organisations effectively create opportunities for lucrative cash collection schemes and human subjugation.
-A central governing body usually emerges with the pretence of “coordinating” the activities of the numerous autonomous chapters.
+Perhaps the best way to understand bad leadership is to study its quest for the centralisation of power.
+Such as we see within voluntary, non-governmental organisations.
+New chapters spring up in emulation of the founding chapter.
+And membership expands because of the ‘live and let live’ ‘normative’ intentions/activities as seen by the public.
+These organisations create opportunities for lucrative cash collection schemes and human subjugation.
+A central governing body emerges with the pretence of “coordinating” the activities of the numerous autonomous chapters.
 It does not take a long time before these chapters become ‘colonies’ of the central governing body.

 Professional bad leadership is their only job in life.
-There is a thriving underground labour market for professional bad leaders to carry out jobs that seriously affect members of the public, legally too.
+There is a thriving underground labour market for professional bad leaders.
+They carry out tasks that seriously affect members of the public, legally, too.
 Making others yield and obey by any means possible while they conquer, prosper and enjoy is the way of professional bad leaders.
 Booty seekers!
 Leadership is about ‘give and take’ but professional bad leaders can only take, and they take a lot.
-Disturbingly, professional bad leaders have their fans that only see “good” in them.
-Bianimikaley!–13/07/2016
+Nevertheless, professional bad leaders have their fans that only see “good” in them.
+Bianimikaley!–13/07/2016.